minchinweb/seafoam/README.rst

 Known Issues
 ------------

+- versions before v2.13.1 break on Pelican v4.11.0.post0.
+Upgrade *seafoam* to solve this.
 - activating both Typogrify and the Pelican Comment System on Pelican 3.6 causes issues.
 This issue has been fixed in Pelican 3.7.
 - minification (specifically,